tankh99/tp/docs/DeveloperGuide.md

 - There does not exist another patient with the same name (regardless of capitalisation) and spacing, i.e. the names "Jerome Chua" and "jEROmE       CHuA" are considered the same name.

 Command: `addp n/John Doe p/98765432 e/johnd@example.com a/Johnny a/owesMoney `
-- You must specify exactly one of each parameters (in the correct format)
+- You must specify exactly one of each parameter (in the correct format)
   - `p/`: phone number
   - `n/`: name
   - `e/`: email address
-- You may specify zero or many of this parameter:
+- You may specify zero or many of these parameters:
   - `a/`: `associated with` tag

 Expected Output: